 Ticket – 1500 SLR

-By the time I finished these key Kandy Attractions, it was dusk and time to say good Bye to the lovely city of Kandy.
+By the time I finished these key attractions, it was dusk and time to say good Bye to the lovely city.

-- Kandy is a big town of Sri Lanka.
+- It is a big town in Sri Lanka.
 It is well connected with all other parts of the country by road.

-- You can use a taxi or a bus or a train to reach Kandy.
+- You can use a taxi or a bus or a train to reach.
 Within the city, you can hire cabs or Tuk Tuks for traveling.

-- Kandy gets a fair share of tourists and the city is well geared up for them.
+- It gets a fair share of tourists and the city is well geared up for them.

 - The workshops I mentioned above are free but they are attached to shops that expect you to buy something in return.

-- There are ample hotels in Kandy to choose from.
+- There are ample hotels to choose from.
 I stayed at Cinnamon Citadel which is an old hotel on the banks of the river with lovely views of the river.